Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

 ## Images to be loaded to Wikimedia Commons for the Softi story

 They are in folder SOFTI-WORKBENCH/workplace/ImagesToBeLoadedToCommons.
-Their proposedd metadata are listed in the "Use of the above section" below.
+Their respective proposedd metadata are listed in the "Use of the above section-" below.

 ## Commons Categories to be created for the Softi story